abtion/guidelines/project_management/foundation_when_starting_a_project.md

 - create a new account [clientname]@abtion.com
   - invite team members (as member)
   - invite admin@abtion (as admin)
-- add Abtion credit card until client can take over
+- add clients credit card (unless not possible, add Abtion's until the Client can take over)
 - Logged in on Github under [client@abtion.com] (In order to not make the connection sync with admin@abtion.com)
   - Create new pipeline
     1. Pipeline name: [clientname]